The Page of Reason

-- Reason is the essential tool for the survival, prosperity, and happiness of each individual.
+- Reason constitutes the essential tool for the survival, prosperity, and happiness of each human individual.

-- Each able individual, on Earth, would most certainly benefit from an incisive understanding of Objectivism.
+- Each able individual, on Earth, would most certainly benefit from an understanding of Objectivism.

-- Objectivism’s essential facts and principles have been incisively defined on a single page of about 2000 words (Part 5: The Page).
+- Objectivism’s fundamental principles have been incisively defined on a single page of about 2000 words (Part 5: The Page).

 Philosophy is not a bauble of the intellect, but a power from which no man can abstain.
 Anyone can say that he dispenses with a view of reality, knowledge, the good, but no one can implement this credo.
 The reason is that man, by his nature as a conceptual being, cannot function at all without some form of philosophy to serve as his guide.